-According to Faith Driven Investor, Christians manage over \$150 trillion comprising over half of the world's wealth.
-Faith Driven Investor makes a compelling argument for the necessity to use this wealth to influence the world for good.
+According to Faith Driven Investor, Christians manage over \$150 trillion comprising over half of the world's wealth.17 Faith Driven Investor makes a compelling argument for the necessity to use this wealth to influence the world for good.
 The idea that where we invest our wealth is somehow separate from how we seek to influence culture is robustly rejected.
-Further, 2nd Vote seeks to specifically rank entities based on their support for or against Christian ideals, among other things.

 Ideas have consequences.
 The idea that the Bible addresses personal finance has a direct consequence to those of us who are biblically responsive.
-Can we really trust the biblical perspective or should we turn to naturalism and modern sages?
+Can we really trust the biblical perspective, or should we turn to naturalism and modern sages?